 Caption: Fitness peaks of two quasispecies.
 Here, quasispecies A has a higher peak than quasispecies B, but its slope is much steeper.
 This means that while the peak genotypes of quasispecies A replicate faster than the peak genotypes of peak B, quasispecies A is less robust.

 The quasispecies model predicts that in environments with low mutation rates, where nearly all offspring are exact copies of the ancestor, the replication rate of the original ancestor is the dominant factor in fitness.
-However, in environments with high mutations rate, more offspring are mutants of the ancestor, so the replication rates of the ancestor’s quasispecies—and hence the ancestor’s robustness—becomes important.
+However, in environments with high mutations rates, more offspring are mutants of the ancestor, so the replication rates of the ancestor’s quasispecies—and hence the ancestor’s robustness—becomes important.
 Phenomena such as high-energy radiation and reactive chemicals can cause high mutation rates in natural environments.

 Now we have a solid framework of precise definitions and two theories for fitness.
 One states that fitness depends only on replication rate.
 The other states that fitness depends on replication rate and robustness.